Enter your ZIP to

 Best Furnace Brands of 2025

-The experts at Modernize reviewed the top furnace brands by comparing the average installation costs, efficiency ratings, and warranties of standard energy-efficient units.
-We also highlight what makes each brand stand out, along with their best furnace models.
+The experts at Modernize reviewed the top furnace brands by comparing average installation costs, efficiency ratings, and warranty coverage.
+We also incorporated expert testing for performance, noise levels, and durability.
+In addition to these factors, we highlight what makes each brand stand out and identify their best furnace models to help homeowners make informed decisions.

 1. Carrier